 48. Use a fun pen with lots of colors to make a word in a rainbow.

-49. Have the child write the words on sticky notes and have them hide the words around the room.
+49. Write the words on sticky notes and have a child hide the words around the room.
 You, another child, or the whole family can go on a search to find them!

 50. Spell each word backward.

 51. Use liquid glue to spell words.
 It will dry “raised” and look neat too.